Infallible method of steering of balloons, late 18th century by Unbekannt

 Similar artworks selected for you

 Appearance of the Hot-Air Balloon of Jean Pierre Blanchard (1753-1809) between Calais and Boulogne, 1785 The First Aerial Voyage by Monsieur Francois Pilatre de Rozier and the Marquis of Arlandes from Muette to the Windmill at Croule-Barbe, 21st November 1783 Reception of the Robert Brothers by the Prince of Ghistelles in 1784, 1887 The Return of the Hot-Air Balloon to Paris, after the Experiment at the Champ de Mars by the Montgolfier Brothers Descent of the Aerostatic Machine of Srs.
 Charles and Robert, pub.
 1783 Captive aerostat by Jean Marie Joseph Coutelle, before Mainz siege The Second Ascent in the Field of Nesle by Jacques Charles on the 1st December, 1783 Experiment at Versailles of the Montgolfier Brothers with the Flight in a Montgolfiere Hot Air Balloon of a Cock, a Duck and a Sheep Globe Aerostatique, Dedicated to Monsieur Charles, 1783 Balloon Flight: A Nephew Worried About His Uncle on a Balloon Journey Departing the satire flying ship on the flying machine imagined by Jean-Pierre Blanchard: donkeys, monkeys and blind look at the strange machine equipped with six wings and a rudder.
 Engraving from the end of the 18th century.
 Paris, Musee Carn Montgolfier Aerostat: the second attempt to fly on a balloon.
 Climbing the hydrogenic gas balloon of Charles and Robert on the Prairie de Nesle, near Paris on 01/12/1783 Aerostatic Machine Removal at the Tuileries Garden in 1783 A View of the Balloon of Mr Sadler Balloon, Le Flezel, by Joseph-Michael Montgolfier the Elder Outside Lyon Balloon built by French engineer Jean Marie Joseph Coutelle (1748-1835) for the French Revolutionary armies to spy on their enemies The National Parachute A View of the Balloon of Mr. Sadler Ascending with Him and Captain Paget of the Royal Navy from the Gardens of the Mermaid Tavern at Hackney on Monday, August 12, 1811 Blanchard and Dr. Jefferies Depart from the Coast of Dover on January 7, 1785, to Cross the English Channel by Balloon (engraving) The Defeated Stockholder in the Rattle Chair, 1720 Aerostat: the second attempt to fly on a balloon.
-Charles and Robert descend on the Prairie de Nesle, near Paris, after a trip on a hydrogen gas balloon on 01/12/1783 The Ascent of the Aerostat in the Jardin des Tuileries, 1st December, 1783 French Race Horses Battle of Fleurus Sadler View of the Montgolfier Brothers The First Public Balloon Ascent, 5 June 1783
+Charles and Robert descend on the Prairie de Nesle, near Paris, after a trip on a hydrogen gas balloon on 01/12/1783 The Ascent of the Aerostat in the Jardin des Tuileries, 1st December, 1783 French Race Horses Battle of Fleurus Sadler The First Public Balloon Ascent, 5 June 1783 Hot-Air Balloon Experiment by the Montgolfier Brothers and Francois Pilatre de Rozier at Lyon, 19th January 1784

 Show more similar artworks